The Villa Levens was originally Brettargh Holt, a family home for the Brettargh-Yates family designed by local architect, Joseph Bintley in 1871.

 Most, but not all the children were adopted, the society arranged between 30 and 40 adoptions a year.
 Admissions ceased in June 1968 The Salesian Sisters of St John Bosco ran the house and grounds from the 70s as a retreat, mainly for youth groups, entertaining Scouts and Brownies for many years, the large grounds providing the perfect camping area.

-In the summer of 2012 the sisters moved out and in 2014 Simon Rigby bought the magnificent building and grounds and transformed it into the beautiful hotel that it is today.
+In the summer of 2012 the sisters moved out and in 2014 Simon Rigby bought the magnificent building and large grounds and transformed it into the beautiful hotel that it is today.